High Achieving Professionals

 You've spent your life moving between worlds — cultures, languages, expectations, identities.
 You know how to read a room and adjust.
 You've probably gotten very good at knowing what each version of you is supposed to say in any given context.

 Therapy with me is a place where you don't have to do any of that.
 You can bring your whole self — your family's stories, the contradictions, the parts of your identity that don't translate neatly.
 As a Sri Lankan American who grew up across multiple countries and cultures, I understand this experience from the inside.
-You won't spend our sessions explaining context I already get.
+You won't spend our sessions explaining context I already get, but instead sharing what makes you uniquely you.

 I work with South Asian and Asian individuals, immigrants, children of immigrants, and third culture kids.
 If you're also in the thick of parenting while carrying the weight of your own family's expectations and unspoken rules, that's a particularly rich place to do this work — and one I find deeply meaningful.